SCOPE OF THIS CHAPTER

 If further information is required by accessing additional family records to inform the review, then the person(s) with parental responsibility (Children Act 1989) should be advised that the child's death will be subject to a review in order to learn any lessons that may help to prevent future deaths of children.
 The family will be offered a CDOP leaflet to assist parents and others with parental responsibility in understanding the review process and how they can contribute.
 This may be given to the family whilst they are in the Emergency Department (A&E) or normally sent to the family by the CDOP coordinator.

-The Derby and Derbyshire Safeguarding Children Boards' Information Sharing Agreement and Guidance for Practitioners (see Documents Library) has been developed to ensure professionals are aware of information sharing requirements to enable the LSCB to carry out its statutory duty.
+The Derby and Derbyshire Safeguarding Children Boards' Information Sharing Agreement and Guidance for Practitioners (see Documents Library, Guidance Documents) has been developed to ensure professionals are aware of information sharing requirements to enable the LSCB to carry out its statutory duty.

 Members of the CDOP must agree to a confidentiality agreement, including sharing and securely storing information when they join the CDOP Panel.
 This confidentiality agreement will be reviewed at each meeting.